williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 | 404       | Not Found          | The request resource could not be found.        | Error message                         |

 ### Java classes
-+ **AuditWebService.class**: This class will handle all related web service requests.
++ **AuditService.class**: This class will handle all related web service requests.
 Request handlers will take in arguments that match the HTTP request parameters and return a response object.
     - This class will use **SecurityInfoManager.class** to control access to the audited information.
     - The response object (**AuditResponse.class**) will ```... extends GenericRESTReponse implements Serializable```.
 + **AuditManager.class**: This class will provide access to relevant data and business logic classes that are required by the AuditWebService route handlers.
 A web service class may use several manager classes to access the required data.